Heat Pumps and Electricians: What You Need to Know

 The UK government has set a target of 600,000 heat pump installations per year by 2028.
 Current installation rates are around 55,000 to 60,000 annually — meaning the market needs to grow roughly tenfold within a few years.
 The gas boiler phase-out, starting with new-build homes from 2025 and planned for all new installations by 2035, is the driving force.

 Every heat pump installation requires electrical work.
 This is not work that can be done by the heat pump installer alone — it requires a qualified electrician.
-For the electrical trade, the heat pump transition represents one of the largest new sources of work in a generation.
+As part of the broader green skills revolution, the heat pump transition represents one of the largest new sources of work in a generation.

 Heat pumps are fundamentally electrical devices.
 Unlike a gas boiler, which burns gas, a heat pump uses electricity to extract heat from the outside air or ground.
 Every installation requires substantial electrical work that only a qualified electrician can carry out.